garfix/nli-go/doc/topics/generation describing entities.md/linguistics.md

 When two or more object descriptions are the same, they are grouped together.
 In stead of "the large green cube and the large green cube" we say "two large green cubes".
 Note the number "two" and the pluralization.
 Also, a new entity is introduced for the group; it replaces the instances.

+## Definiteness

+A question based on an indefinite NP will receive the specific entity in the response.

+    Had you touched any pyramid before you put the green one on the little cube?
+    Yes, the green one

+whereas a question with a definite NP will just receive yes/no

+    Have you picked up superblock since we began?
+    Yes